 Learn more about the park and enjoy a few of the photographs I've taken when visiting the park in the first days of October, when the autumn season was just beginning to add a hint of color to the trees.

 McCormick's Creek State Park covers 1,924 acres of land and was first established in 1916 as a park.
 It is bordered along it's northwestern edge by White River.
 McCormicks' Creek runs through the park and offers some pretty, steep ravines and a small waterfall for visitors to enjoy.

-The park offers an Inn with a restaurant, an Olympic sized outdoor swimming pool, and recreation center with volleyball, baskedtball, handball, tennis, and raquetball courts as well as shuffleboard and a game room.
+The park offers an Inn with a restaurant, an Olympic sized outdoor swimming pool, and recreation center with volleyball, basketball, handball, tennis, and raquet ball courts as well as shuffleboard and a game room.
 There's also a campground, tent area, and family cabins.
-All facilities at the park can be reserved online by going here.
+All facilities at the park can be reserved online.

 The park offers a saddle barn and bridle trail as well as a number of hiking trails including one that is wheelchair accessible as it's paved.

 The trails at McCormick's Creek generally provide good footing, with a dirt surface and stairs provided on a number of the steepest climbs.
 Some of the hikes along the canyon are quite rocky however.
 Here you can find a property/trail map.
 In total there 10.7 miles of trails within McCormick's Creek.
 Trail 3 and 10 are the most rugged with some steep climbs and a path that takes you along the stream bed.
 In fact, sometimes, in the spring especially, trail 3 can be impassible due to high water.
 The stream in general however, doesn't carry a large volume of water.